26-AMoore/notes/Friction Force.md

 This friction force is only applied when not moving; a.k.a. the friction force outweighs other applied forces, keeping it stationary

 ### Kinetic Friction
-Kinetic friction the the normal friction that occurs between two abjects in motion against reach other.
+Kinetic friction the the normal friction that occurs between two objects in motion against reach other.
 $$F_{fk}=\mu_k\cdot{F_N}$$

 ### Air Resistance